dzackgarza/Qual-Review-and-Solutions/Topology/UGA Solutions/Mike_Problem_Solutions.md

 - Using the fact that $[0, \infty) \subset \RR$ is Hausdorff, any retract must be closed, so any closed interval $[\eps, N]$ for $0\leq \eps \leq N \leq \infty$.
   - Note that $\eps = N$ yields all one point sets $\theset{x_0}$ for $x_0 \geq 0$.
+- No finite discrete sets occur, since the retract of a connected set is connected.
+- ?

+# 14